honestjey/data-analytics-portfolio/README.md

 # Mohamed Ibrahim — Data Analytics Portfolio

-Transitioning into Business Intelligence & Data Analytics | Falls Church, VA Active Federal Public Trust Clearance
+Advancing into Business Intelligence & Data Analytics | Falls Church, VA Active Federal Public Trust Clearance

 ---

 ## 👋 About Me
-Detail-oriented professional completing a Power BI Developer program at ImpactTek IT Training.
+Results-driven professional advancing my career into Business Intelligence, completing a Power BI Developer program at ImpactTek
+IT Training.
 Experienced in federally regulated environments as an AI Data Reviewer at the National Institutes of Health (NIH) and as a Surgical Technologist at Inova Health System.